A sharp uniform-in-time error estimate for Stochastic Gradient Langevin Dynamics: Main results

-Equipped with the preparation work before, we are then able to establish a sharp uniform-in-time second order error estimate for SGLD in terms of KL-divergence.
+Equipped with the preparation work before, we are then able to establish a sharp uniform-in-time second-order error estimate for SGLD in terms of KL-divergence.
 Our analysis for SGLD is from local to global.
 The following local estimation is crucial to our main result, and the $\eta^2$ term here is the core of our $O(\eta^2)$ bound in the main theorem.
-To avoid overloading the notation, the dependence on the size of function family $N$, the dimension $d$, the temperature $\beta$, and other parameters in Assumption \ref{ass:b}, \ref{ass:pi} are implicit.
+To avoid overloading the notation, the dependence on the size of function family $N$ and other parameters in Assumption \ref{ass:b}, \ref{ass:pi} are implicit.